ptvan/ptvan.github.io/_posts/2019-10-17-analyzing-networks.md

 ### Graph properties

 Most networks have basic graph properties like [assortativity](https://en.wikipedia.org/wiki/Assortativity) and [clustering coefficient](https://en.wikipedia.org/wiki/Clustering_coefficient).
 Nodes also have [degree](https://en.wikipedia.org/wiki/Degree_(graph_theory)) and [centrality](https://en.wikipedia.org/wiki/Centrality), which can be measured in several ways.
+Graphs, especially multigraphs can pose interesting traversal problems, like [Eulerian](https://en.wikipedia.org/wiki/Hamiltonian_path) or [Hamiltonian path](https://en.wikipedia.org/wiki/Eulerian_path).

 Depending on its _type_ of data, a network can also have additional properties brought on by the metadata of the nodes and edges, which you can query and model on.

 ### Working with networks